Slasher4k/aaronhatchard/_posts/2018-07-20-custom-wordpress.md

 Thanks to this blog, you should now have a pretty good idea about your options.

-And if you’d like some personalised advice… [just drop me a line][contactme]{: .white .white-hover-dots rel="nofollow"}.
+And if you’d like some personalised advice… [just drop me a line][contactme]{: .white .white-hover-dots }.

 [dev]: /wordpress-developer
 [contactme]: /contact